what can you do right now?

 Cars are convenient but any vehicle that uses gasoline adds a lot of pollution to the air we breathe, which affects our health, not to mention traffic.

 Most of our trips, especially these days, are relatively local.
-Consider alternatives:
+Consider alternatives to the car:

 TWO: ASK YOUR EMPLOYER TO OFFER COMMUTE INCENTIVES